Colored Diamonds -A Good Trend

 The Ashburg Diamond

 Once included in the Russian Crown Jewels, the Ashburg cushion shaped amber or dark brown-yellowish diamond is believed to have been mined in South Africa.
 It weighs 102.48 carats and was sold in 1934 to a Mr. Olof Ashburg, a leading Stockholm banker.
-It was sold by Olof Aschburg in 1959 to an anomymous private buyer.
+It was sold by Olof Aschburg in 1959 to an anonymous private buyer.

 In May 1981, the diamond came up for sale at a Christies auction in Geneva, but failed to reach it’s reserve and was withdrawn.